drocamor/PopUp/README.md

 # PopUp launches EC2 instances
 # PopUp knows the hostname & instance ID of the new instance
 # PopUp sets tags on the instance
+# EC2 instances get configured with packages
+# EC2 instances shutdown after their time is expired (naively)

 # Todos #
-# EC2 instances get configured with packages
+# The shutdown mechanism is a bit more flexible
 # PopUp updates ~/.ssh/config with a shortcut
-# EC2 instances shutdown after their time is expired
 # You can extend the time that an instance will run for
 # PopUp can automatically install dropbox on the instance